What Should You Not Say to Your Insurance Company After an Accident?

 You might be having a better day pain-wise or simply reply, “I’m fine,” when the adjuster asks how you are.
 This seems harmless, but it can complicate the settlement process.

-You want to avoid making any statements about your medical condition or how you feel around insurance adjusters.
+Car accident victims should avoid making any statements about their medical condition or how they feel around insurance adjusters.

 Giving Names